-As per the table below, several program initiatives are no longer available to customer or have not been launched in Table 3.
+As noted in Table 3 below, several program initiatives are no longer available to customers, or were never launched.

 Table 3: Pre-2011 IESO Programs

 Not in Market Objective Status Residential Program Midstream Electronics Encourages retailers to promote and sell high efficency televisions, and for distributors to distribute high efficiency set top boxes.
 Did not launch and removed from Schedule in Q2, 2013.
 Midstream Pool Equipment Encourage pool installers to sell and install efficient pool pump equipment in residential in-ground pools.
 Did not launch and removed from Schedule in Q2, 2013.
 Home Energy Audit Tool This is a provincial online audit tool to engage customers in conservation and help drive customer participation to CDM programs.
 Did not launch and removed from Schedule in Q2, 2013.
 Commercial & Institutional P rogram Direct Service Space Cooling Offers free servicing of air conditioning systems and refrigeration units for the purpose of achieving energy savings and demand reduction.
 Did not launch.
 Demand Response 1 ("DR1") This initiative allows distribution customers to voluntarily reduce electricity demand during certain periods of the year pursuant to the DR 1 contract.
 The initiative provides DR payment for service for the actual electricity reduction provided during a demand response event.
 No customer uptake for this initiative.
 As a result this Initiative was removed from the Schedule in Q4, 2012.
 Industrial Program DR1 As above No customer uptake for this initiative.
 Removed in Q4, 2012.